For Green Energy, it’s Time to Leave F-Gases Behind Us – and Fast

 I’m proud that at Schneider Electric, we’ve moved beyond F-gases.
 We’ve innovated beyond SF6 with replacement technology that is already available and proven.
 Rather than using SF6 or an alternative F-gas, we’re using pure air and vacuum technology for insulating and breaking.
 SF6-free MV switchgear is a superior choice not only for the environment, but also for operational safety, which is always our first priority, where we are never willing to compromise.
 After that, we also see big improvements in ease-of-maintenance, end-of-life treatment, functionality and performance, not to mention future policy compliance.

-My company has spent a decade testing it and perfecting this new SF6-free equipment before rolling it out to customers, such as E.ON, EEC Engie, and Green Alp, over two years ago.
+My company has spent a decade testing it and perfecting this new SF6-free equipment before rolling it out to customers, such as E.ON, EEC Engie, Green Alp, Renault Group and others.

 How will the EU’s policy affect those who use MV switchgear?

 As I see it, the EU’s policy proposal will bring big benefits to stakeholders with minimal inconvenience.
 That’s because SF6-free MV switchgear like ours, which uses pure air instead of SF6, has the same positive characteristics of traditional switchgear, such as high performance and a compact physical footprint.
-Also important for users is its lower total cost of ownership thanks to a much longer equipment life.
+Also important for users is its lower total cost of ownership thanks to a much longer equipment life and avoidance of costly gas recycling treatment when switchgear is decommissioned.

 Let’s take a look at some specific sectors that will be affected: